applications accepted until all positions are filled - review mid-April and mid-May

 MARC-U*STAR Pre-PhD Research Training Program

 All MARC-U*STAR participants take part in a variety of activities that build their credentials for doctoral program entry and help them to succeed once they are there.
 They perform original scientific research at UTSA and at a summer internship at top research institutions around the country.
 They travel to scientific conferences throughout the country and present their research findings.
 They take courses to develop themselves in the biosciences, and participate in activities to strengthen their leadership skills and to develop both personally and professionally.
-They complete a MARC thesis and also apply for College Honors.
+They complete a MARC thesis and also earn Highest Honors from the UTSA Honors College.
 Finally, they are introduced to a broad range of scientific disciplines and are provided with networking opportunities with representatives of some of the nation's top research universities.
 It is the goal and the hope of program staff that all of our students obtain doctoral school admission, successfully complete their degrees, and pursue satisfying research careers.